-Myopia, also known as short/near-sightedness is the term that describes when you are able to see objects clearly up close (laptop or book) but not at a distance (TV/movie screen or difficulty recognising people in the distance).
+Myopia, also known as short/near-sightedness is the term that describes when you are able to see objects clearly up close (laptop or a book) but not at a distance (TV/movie screen or have difficulty recognising people in the distance).

 Myopia occurs in eyes that focus images in front of, rather than directly on, the retina causing blurred vision.
 This is caused by, either acting alone or in combination, the cornea or lens being misshapen or the eyeball being too long.

 Undiagnosed myopia can lead to headaches and eyestrain as distance vision is blurred.